History & Traditions

 A Pioneer legacy

 Both DU and Denver rose out of the Colorado frontier and have developed in tandem ever since.
 We were founded in 1864 as the Colorado Seminary, only six years after the founding of Denver City in what was then the Colorado Territory.
 As Denver grew from a gold rush boom town with a population of around 3,000 into one of the largest and most cosmopolitan cities of the interior West, we too evolved from our roots as a Methodist seminary into a global intellectual center in a city on the rise.
+Our first female and African American graduates earned their degrees in 1886 and 1900, respectively.

 As we entered the 21st century, we modernized our campus and renewed our commitment to academic excellence and inclusion.
 Our students and faculty continue to drive our development, and we look forward to the next 150 years as we enhance our status as one of our city's defining institutions and an internationally known, student-centered research university.